 It’s a weird time to be a nonfiction filmmaker in America.
 But rarely has it been more important.
 Not only do we need true stories, but we need deep, nuanced true stories that eschew the broad brush of clickbait journalism in favor of what New York Times writer Michiko Kakutani called “the fresh, mixed-up happy-sad texture of real life.”
 In other words: we need documentary filmmakers.
 And we need good ones.

 After a brief childhood stint in Grenada that could rival a Spielberg film for its cinematic scope and themes, Damani Baker caught an itch for nonfiction storytelling that would lead him to a liberal arts degree from Sarah Lawrence College, a film degree from UCLA, and ultimately a career as a documentarian/filmmaker.
-His subjects have included music legend Bill Withers and most recently his own childhood experiences in Grenada, captured in the full-length documentary The House on Coco Road, which will have premiered by the time this is published.
+His subjects have included music legend Bill Withers and most recently his own childhood experiences in Grenada, captured in the full-length documentary The House on Coco Road, which is now available via Netflix.

 “There is a common thread [in my work] of re-recognizing our own ability to be decent, loving, kind people,” Damani told us.
 “Or as my mom says in The House on Coco Road, to imagine ‘a better, more livable world.’”